• Skip to primary navigation

 The first time I tried an MRE was nearly 20 years ago, and I’ve eaten many since.

 I was 16 years old and at West Point Military Academy for a week-long recruiting trip.
-At the time they had an invitation only program which brought rising high school seniors to campus for a week each summer to live the life of a cadet, hoping to pick up new recruits.
+At the time, they had an invitation-only program that brought rising high school seniors to campus for a week each summer to live the life of a cadet, hoping to pick up new recruits.

 I was completely blown away by how easy it was to pop open the packet right there in the field and have a delicious hot meal within minutes.